Capital punishment in Italy: History

 The last people executed for civil crimes were three Sicilian robbers, also convicted of murder, who battered and threw into a well ten people (while still alive) on a farm near Villarbasse (province of Turin) in 1945.
 The president, Enrico de Nicola, declined to pardon the three convicts, and they were executed by a firing squad on 4 March 1947, at Basse di Stura riverside, in the suburbs of Turin.
 This was the last execution in Italy for common crimes, while the next day there was the last execution for war crimes (against members of the National Republican Guard).

-The Italian Constitution, signed on 27 December 1947, and in force since 1 January 1948, completely abolished the death penalty for all common military and civil crimes during peacetime.
+The Italian Constitution, signed on 27 December 1947, and in force since 1 January 1948, completely abolished the death penalty for all military and civil crimes during peacetime.
 This measure was implemented by the legislative decree 22/48 of 22 January 1948 (provision of coordination as a consequence of the abolishment of capital punishment).
 Thus, the death penalty remained in force in Italy in cases covered by the military penal code for wartime (though no execution ever took place) until law 589/94 of 13 October 1994 abolished it completely from there as well, and substituted it with the maximum penalty of the civil penal code (imprisonment for life).
 Prior to abolition, the death penalty was sanctioned in article 21 of the Italian penal code.
 It stated that "Death penalty is to be carried out by shooting inside a penitentiary or in any other place suggested by the Ministry of Justice.
 The execution is not public, unless the Ministry of Justice determines otherwise."

 In 2007, notwithstanding that capital punishment was no longer provided for any case, a constitutional amendment was adopted, and article 27 of Italian Constitution was changed to ban for good from the Italian legal system even any abstract possibility of legitimate reintroduction of the death penalty, including in times of war.
 The third paragraph of art.
 27 now simply states: "The death penalty is not permitted", without any further specification, limitation or exception.